Riverside Park (Manhattan): Initial plans

 The railroad grade-separation proposal remained stalled until the passage of the Kaufman Act in 1924, which forced the electrification of all railroads in the city.
 The same year, comptroller Charles L. Craig put forth a plan to create a waterfront parkway in Riverside Drive to alleviate vehicular traffic.
 The "Craig Plan", the first of four unsuccessful blueprints for the park's reconstruction that were proposed in the 1920s, also called for the inclusion of athletic facilities, a feature that would eventually be included in the park's reconstruction.
 The proposal included plans for expanding Riverside Park, such as a freshwater swimming pool between 72nd and 75th Streets; a play field from 75th to 77th Streets; and a recreation building with a new boathouse between 77th and 81st Streets.
 The plans included land reclamation using excavation from the New York City Subway's Eighth Avenue subway line, which created up to 70 acre of new parkland.
 Planners thought that the railroad tunnel's utility could be increased as well.
 While some suggested building the parkway atop the tunnel, others proposed converting the top of the tunnel into parkland and building a waterfront parkway instead.

 Disputes about the tunnel roof and parkway delayed the approval of a Riverside Park plan for several years, by which point increasing pollution made the park nearly unusable.
-The Women's League endorsed a proposal for converting Riverside Drive's bridle trail to a children's playground, though they opposed the scenic parkway in Riverside Park.
+The Women's League endorsed a proposal for converting Riverside Drive's bridle trail to a playground, though they opposed the scenic parkway in Riverside Park.
 Other organizations also opposed building the parkway in Riverside Park; for instance, the City Club endorsed building the parkway on the waterfront instead, in order to give more space to recreational uses.
 The waterfront parkway proposal was supported only by a minority of architects and organizations, and was voted down by the Board of Estimate.
 In June 1929, the city voted to approve a plan that would build the parkway above the tracks, but not on the waterfront.